YuxingLiu/CarND-PID-Control-Project/writeup.md

 ### Step 2: PD tuning

-A combination of `Kp` and `Kd` was found in the design space, which minimizes the mean square error (MSE) of a complete drive cycle.
+A combination of `Kp` and `Kd` is chosen from the design space, which yields the minimum mean square error (MSE) of a complete drive cycle.
+To exclude the disturbing effect of varying vehicle speeds on the MSE, a PID controller of throttle is applied to maintain a constant vehicle speed at 40 mph.
+The PID gains are manually tuend as (0.1, 0.0001, 2.0).

 To avoid overly large computations, the design space is discretized into a sparse grid.
 The sets of PD gains and corresponding MSE values are shown in the following figure and table.
+It can be seen that a large gain `Kp` can effectively reduce MSE, while the open loop zero `-Kd/Kp` should be placed around -30.

 ![alt text][image1]